 The Problem of God

 The point is that we are asked to believe that the universe exists because it just happened.
 Just a random accident.
+That no intelligent being is at its source.
 That’s foolishness and based only on the data we are capable of gathering minus any allowance of the possibility of a De-Randomizing Computer.

 T. D. Weldon wrote, “the problem of Leibniz May be formulated in the question, ‘What account can we offer of the universe which will avoid (a) the metaphysical, (b) the physical problems to which Cartesianism gives rise?’”
 (T.D.
 Weldon, Kant’s Critique if Pure Reason, (London: Oxford University, 1958), 19.)